You need a reliable security system, right? Can Ring cameras, a popular choice for home security, also work effectively in a commercial environment?

 Use your mobile data hotspot:

 If your Ring camera is not working with the internet, how about trying a mobile hotspot?
 This option will work for temporary situations or testing purposes.
+Use your smartphone’s mobile hotspot feature to create a temporary Wi-Fi network for your Ring camera.

 A mobile data hotspot allows your Ring device to connect to the internet using your phone’s cellular data plan.
 This can be helpful in situations where Wi-Fi isn’t available, such as temporary housing or remote locations.

+While it seems like a perfect solution for an internet outage, the data limits on mobile plans can be quickly exhausted.
 The next put-off might be that both your phone and Ring device will experience increased battery drain when using a mobile hotspot.

 Solar power for continuous operation: